 Accessory Dwelling Units (ADUs) can provide affordable housing options to the elderly, young adults, caregivers and other household employees while also generating income for homeowners.
 In recent years, the State Legislature has adopted significant changes to State law to encourage ADU production.
 These changes have resulted in a dramatic increase in the number of ADUs permitted by the City each year.
-For example, the City issued building permits for 19 ADUs in 2021, 25 permits in 2022 and 25 permits in 2023.
+For example, the City issued building permits for 19 ADUs in Deleted: in 2021 25 permits in 2022 and 25 permits in 2023.
+Deleted: permitted

-The City is currently processing a Municipal Code amendment to revise ADU regulations in conformance with current State law and will take various steps detailed below to further encourage the provision of ADUs.
+The City is currently processing a Municipal Code amendment to r Deleted: and ADU regulations in conformance with current State law and will Deleted: the City permitted various steps detailed below to further encourage the provision of ADUs.